How To Include Astringent Foods In Your Diet

 Nutmeg, oregano, parsley, poppy seeds, rosemary, saffron, turmeric, vanilla, basil, bay leaf, caraway, coriander, dill, fennel, and marjoram are astringent.

-When you consume astringent foods, it helps in scraping off fat and improves the assimilation of the food you eat, thereby helping in weight loss.
-It’s also useful in leucorrhea, diarrhea, and bleeding disorders.
+When you consume astringent foods, it helps in drying off fat and improves the assimilation of the food you eat, thereby helping in weight loss3.
+It’ s also useful in diarrhea, promotes skin color, heals wounds and dries up body moisture.4

-If used in excess it causes gas formation, constipation, emaciation, and convulsions.
+If used in excess it causes flatulence, semen obstruction, gas formation, constipation, emaciation, and convulsions4.

 1. Pomegranate Juice